-Located amid the rolling hills of Musk, just seven kilometres south-east of Daylesford Victoria, the Dairy Flat Farm spans across 38-acres of land featuring a productive vegetable garden, vineyard, established olive grove and an orchard of 350 heritage fruit trees.
-The farm is also fitted out with its own bakehouse, European-styled luxury lodge and decorative surrounding gardens.
+Located amid the rolling hills of Musk, just seven kilometres southeast of Daylesford Victoria, the Dairy Flat Farm spans across 38-acres of land.
+Here you’ll find a productive vegetable garden, vineyard, established olive grove and an orchard of 350 heritage fruit trees.

-The new Dairy Flat Farm is now set up to supplement what existing suppliers are unable to provide while allowing room for Lake House chefs to experiment with growing rare and interesting fresh produce for the kitchen.
+The new Dairy Flat Farm supplements what existing suppliers are unable to provide.
+It also allows room for Lake House chefs to experiment with growing rare and interesting fresh produce for the kitchen.

 Goods baked here will also cater to the Lake House restaurant as well as Wolf-Tasker’s more casual country café Wombat Hill House.